dhobi/datatables.colResize/readme.md

 ### onResizeEnd
 Callback on drag end / touchend event.
 Parameter is the dataTable column which has been resized and all other columns in the table.

+### getMinWidhtOf
+default: null

+If defined (not null) will be used to calculate the minimal width of the given jQuery th - node.

+If null (default) the plugin tries to detect the minimal width by
+1. Looking at the CSS min-width property
+2. Guessing the width by checking the space the text label uses
+3. Minimum 30px width